-Click the test case name and click the Results tab to view the execution history of the test case.
+Click the test case name, click the execution history tab, and view the execution history of the test case.

 Step 5 After confirming the test case execution result, set the test case status to Completed on the Details tab page.